mark-mansfield/orders-io/README.md

 1. Send http get request containing the order object to getOrders api endpoint and return the resulting array of objects
 2. Display a list of orders showing the order number, customer name , pickup day fields.

-### User interactions

-#### Create run sheet

-Takes all the orders and combines them into a single object, convert this to csv file , download file.

 ## RoadMap
 2. Uploaded Order data containing the following items